shopsys/shopsys/docs/extensibility/framework-extensibility.md

 * [Hidden the functionality of the flags](https://github.com/shopsys/demoshop/pull/13)
     * hidden functionality in administration
     * hidden functionality in frontend
-    * flags do not affect shop at all
+    * flags do not affect eshop at all
 * [Company account with multiple users](https://github.com/shopsys/demoshop/pull/15)
     * group user accounts under one company account
     * separate users login credentials